tatut/xtdberl/README.md

 all the unfetched fields will be undefined.
 The document id will always be fetched even if it isn't specified.

+## Async query

+The default mode of query is to wait for the results in the process that called query function.
+This can be overridden by using `{defer, Pid}` in the options.
+The query will then return immediately `{deferred, QueryId}` where QueryId is a unique reference.

+Later the query results are sent to the given pid as a tuple of:
+* `{ok, QueryId, [Results...]}` when success
+* `{error, QueryId, ErrorInfo}` when query fails
+* `{timeout, QueryId}` if query didn't respond within the timeout

 ## Time travel

 As XTDB retains full history of all data, it is possible to query